-While students normally complete their VCE during Years 11 & 12 over two years, it is possible for students in Year 10 to study a VCE subject.
+While students normally complete their VCE during Years 11 & 12 over two years, it is possible for students in Year 10 to commence studying a VCE subject.
+The main advantage of undertaking this option is that it provides the opportunity to complete a sixth Unit 3-4 subject, as outlined in the table below, which can boost a students' ATAR.
+It also provides students with an early exposure to the rigour and requirements of Unit 1-2 and 3-4 subjects.
 Note that undertaking an Acceleration Program in Year 10, does not result in a reduction of studies taken at Year 11 or 12.